LTUC/amman-prep-d14/Class-12/lab/README.md

 # Lab 12:

 ## Problem domain:
-For today's lab you will continue working on the Movies-Library repository.
+For today's lab, you will continue working on the Movies-Library repository.
 You will send get requests to a 3rd party API and display data.

 ## Requirements:
-* Draw the web request response cycle for the task at hand
+* Draw the web request-response cycle for the task at hand
 * Create a new branch called `Lab12`
 * Install the required packages for this lab: `npm install axios dotenv`
 * Go to this website [THE MOVIE DB](https://developers.themoviedb.org/3):
-  - Create new account if you don’t have one
+  - Create a new account if you don’t have one
-  - Get your api key
+  - Get your API key

 * Create GET request to the 3rd party API for these endpoints:
- - `/trending` : Get the trending movies data from the Movie DB API [Link](https://api.themoviedb.org/3/trending/all/week?api_key=37ddc7081e348bf246a42f3be2b3dfd0&language=en-US)
+ - `/trending`: Get the trending movies data from the Movie DB API [Link](https://api.themoviedb.org/3/trending/all/week?api_key=37ddc7081e348bf246a42f3be2b3dfd0&language=en-US)
  -  your response should include the following info :
 ```json
 {